2023 Best Value Nursing Bachelor's Degree Schools in Connecticut

 Top 10 Best Nursing Bachelor's Degree Schools

-American Sentinel University undergraduate students pay an average of $10,520 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at American Sentinel University are $10,520 per year.
 On average, nursing graduates from American Sentinel University take out $26,198 in student loans while working on their Bachelor's Degree.

-The excellent bachelor’s degree programs at Charter Oak State College helped the school earn the #2 place on this year’s ranking of the best value nursing schools in Connecticut.
-Charter Oak State College is a small public school located in the large suburb of New Britain.
+Out of the 13 schools in Connecticut that were part of this year’s ranking, Charter Oak State College landed the # 2 spot on the list.
+Charter Oak State College is a small public school located in the suburb of New Britain.

 Charter Oak State College undergraduate students pay an average of $8,254 in in-state tuition and fees each year.

 You’ll join some of the best and brightest minds around you if you attend Central Connecticut State University.
 The school came in at #3 on this year’s Best Value Nursing Bachelor’s Degree Schools in Connecticut list.
-Located in the large suburb of New Britain, CCSU is a public school with a moderately-sized student population.
+Located in the large suburb of New Britain, CCSU is a public college with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at CCSU are $11,542 a year.
 On average, nursing graduates from CCSU take out $26,003 in student loans while working on their Bachelor's Degree.